Virtualization and Cloud Provider Comparison

-This is a physical machine that will provide the resources for the system.
+A host is a physical machine that will provide resources for the system.
 It does this by having a piece of software running on it which provides this mechanism.

-The hypervisor provides the dynamic access mechanisms for the virtual machines (VMs) to the underlying physical server and ensures that they each have access to the resources which they have been allocated.
+A hypervisor provides dynamic access mechanisms for virtual machines (VMs) to an underlying physical server and ensures that they each have access to the resources which they have been allocated.

 There are two main types of hypervisor:

-Bare-metal or type 1 ‒ run directly on the host hardware, which includes VMware’s ESX (ESXi), Microsoft’s Hyper-V and Citrix’s Xen.
+Bare-metal or type 1 ‒ runs directly on the host hardware, which includes VMware’s ESX (ESXi), Microsoft’s Hyper-V and Citrix’s Xen.

-Hosted or type 2 ‒ run like any other application on the operating system.
-These are applications like VMware Workstation, VMware Player and VirtualBox.
+Hosted or type 2 ‒ runs like any other application on the operating system.
+These are applications like VMware Workstation, VMware Player, and VirtualBox.

-The slight anomaly to these groups are products such as Linux KVM (Kernel Virtual Machine) which effectively convert the hosts operating system into a bare-metal hypervisor.
+A slight anomaly to these groups are products, such as Linux KVM (Kernel Virtual Machine), which effectively convert the host’s operating system into a bare-metal hypervisor.
 However, other applications running on the same OS can still compete for resources, so this means they are more akin to a hosted or type 2 model.

-Obviously this refers to the virtualised machines that are running on the host.
+Obviously, this refers to the virtualized machines that are running on the host.
 These are self-contained units, which are replicated physical machines running a supported OS and applications.

 Next, we will cover some of the main technologies that are used with VMs.

-Snapshots, or Checkpoints as Microsoft calls them, are point in time captures of the state of the VM which stores the information about the machines disk, RAM, devices, etc. and allows you to return to that point removing all changes made after it.
-These can be merged into the running machine once the made changes are deemed to be successful thereby freeing up the consumed storage space.
+Snapshots, or Checkpoints as Microsoft calls them, are a point in time captures of the state of the VM, which stores information about the machines disk, RAM, devices, etc., and allows you to return to that point removing all changes made after it.
+These can be merged into the running machine once the changes made are deemed to be successful, thereby freeing up the consumed storage space.

 Hardware Assisted Virtualization